+ Got questions? Get answers

 Ready to cast your ballot in November?
 Here is how to register and vote in this year’s elections.

 Not yet registered to vote?
-Register online or at two sites on the Ann Arbor campus.
+Register at two sites on the Ann Arbor campus.

 Every state has its own rules around voting.
 Prepare now so you can cast your ballot.